jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Schema

 Schema files are text files with `.grapqhl` extension.
-Operations and models are define within, and in order to do that GraphQL provides a schema language, and some of the types available are: _Schema_, _Query_, _Mutation_ and _Subscription_, but you can define our types to create your models.
+Operations and models are define there, and in order to do that GraphQL provides a schema language which inclues scalar types, markers and other keywords to build complex schemas

 Built-in scalar types are: